aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-length-record-data-properties-psd/_index.md

 ---
-title: How to modify PSD vector shapes – Support Length Record Data Properties in Java
+title: Support Length Record Properties – Modify PSD Vector Shapes (Java)
 linktitle: Support Length Record Data Properties in PSD - Java
 second_title: Aspose.PSD Java API
-description: Learn how to modify PSD vector shapes by supporting length record data properties using Aspose.PSD for Java.
+description: Learn how to support length record properties and batch process PSD files using Aspose.PSD for Java.
 Step‑by‑step guide with code examples.
 weight: 14
 url: /java/advanced-psd-layer-features-effects/support-length-record-data-properties-psd/
-date: 2025-12-17
+date: 2026-02-20
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Support Length Record Data Properties in PSD - Java
+# Support Length Record Properties – Modify PSD Vector Shapes (Java)

 ## Introduction
 If you need to **modify PSD vector shapes** programmatically, the Aspose.PSD for Java library gives you full control over Photoshop files right from your Java code.
-In this tutorial we’ll walk through everything you need to know to support length record data properties—an essential step when you want to edit vector shape layers.
+In this tutorial we’ll walk through everything you need to know to **support length record properties**—an essential step when you want to edit vector shape layers.
 By the end, you’ll be able to open a PSD, tweak its vector shape properties, and save the updated file without ever leaving your IDE.
 Let’s dive in!

 ## Quick Answers
 - **What does “modify PSD vector shapes” mean?** Adjusting the geometry, path operations, or other properties of vector‑based layers inside a PSD file.